Board Policies and Administrative Procedures

 4.2 For school activities that involve more than one trip outside the boundaries of the school such as swimming lessons, physical education classes, outdoor education classes and interschool sports within a league, a single parent consent will suffice if the information to the parent/guardian includes both a schedule and dates of all activities.
 Any changes to the schedule must be communicated to the parent/guardian in writing.
 Should any of these be high-risk activities, separate off-site parental consent must be obtained.

 A single parent consent will suffice for walking trips in the neighborhood of the school.
-The Off-Site Activities Annual Consent is accessed via the Parent Portal.
+The Off-Site Activities Annual Consent Form - Low Risk Activities is accessed via the Parent Portal.

 4.3 Teachers are also responsible to: